Part of: PMS & pre-period conflict — partner's pillar guide

 When oestradiol drops in the luteal phase and serotonin follows, the brain's threat-detection systems become more active.
 The amygdala — which processes fear and social threat — shows heightened reactivity.
 At the same time, the prefrontal cortex, which normally helps regulate emotional responses, has less neurochemical support to do its job.

 The practical effect: her baseline attachment style gets amplified.
 Whatever direction she naturally leans in gets turned up.
+This is why a period tracker for partners can be more useful than you might expect — knowing which phase she's in tells you which version of the shift to prepare for.

 If her baseline is anxious, the luteal phase can push her further into anxious territory.
 She may need more reassurance than usual.
 She might text more frequently, want to know your plans, seek confirmation that you still care.
 Small things that would not bother her during ovulation — a slow reply, a cancelled plan, you spending an evening with mates — can feel like evidence that something is wrong.
 This is not neediness in the way it is often dismissed.
 It is her attachment system responding to a neurochemical environment that has temporarily reduced her sense of emotional safety.